mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 https://docs.google.com/spreadsheets/d/1EvMehUNHIGj0xRyrKgBxj5GwOGHwnTFw9EMBJ3Ot9Kc/edit?gid=1243995712#gid=1243995712 -->

-### B - Playtesting as a suitable medium for emerging activities creating third spaces via blending of repertoires
+### B - The process of blending of repertoires in a third space

 Previous observations highlighted an emerging idioculture.

 Gutiérrez develops this idea with a space for such emerging cultural activities.
 Third space theory.

+#### Tools based Blending

+For some participants the process of blending their interests with those of the game making program began intuitively.
+For example Mark comments on Ed's use of the Piskel.

+#### Playtesting as a suitable medium for emerging activities creating third spaces via blending of repertoires

 Playtesting as an incubator for emerging cultural activities, has been crucial to the development of later stages of this learning design.
 The sum of introdued and emerging elements of repertoires can be framed as constituting the development of a particular game making idioculture.